mkristian/ark_ascended_server/README.md

 systemctl --user start scorched_earth.service
 ```

-Do to the `loginctl enable-linger $USER` the services stay as they are now after reboot !
+Due to the `loginctl enable-linger $USER` the services stay as they are now after a reboot !

 # FROM HERE ONWARDS ITS NEEDS A BIG REVIEW/REWRITE